edarchimbaud/vnpy/docs/portfolio_strategy.md

 The default length of the ArrayManager is 100, if you need to adjust the length of the ArrayManager, you can pass in the size parameter to adjust it (size cannot be smaller than the cycle length of the calculated indicator).

-4. Call the PortfolioBarGenerator module: synthesize Tick data into 1-minute K-line data by time slicing.
-If required, longer time period data can also be synthesized, e.g. 15-minute K-line.
+4. Call the PortfolioBarGenerator module: synthesize Tick data into 1-minute bar data by time slicing.
+If required, longer time period data can also be synthesized, e.g. 15-minute bar.

 If you only trade based on on_bar, the code here can be written as: